gkz/prelude-ls/README.md

 # prelude.ls [![Build Status](https://travis-ci.org/gkz/prelude-ls.png?branch=master)](https://travis-ci.org/gkz/prelude-ls)

-is a JavaScript functional programming library.
-It is the recommended base library for, and is written in, <a href="http://gkz.github.com/LiveScript/">LiveScript</a>.
-It is inspired in part by Haskell's Prelude module, and other utility libraries.
+is a functionally oriented utility library.
+It is powerful and flexible.
+Almost all of its functions are curried.
+It is written in, and is the recommended base library for, <a href="http://livescript.net">LiveScript</a>.

-See **[the prelude.ls site](http://gkz.github.com/prelude-ls/)** for examples, a reference, and more.
+See **[the prelude.ls site](http://gkz.github.io/prelude-ls/)** for examples, a reference, and more.

 You can install via npm `npm install prelude-ls`